jimmysmits/CloudNotes/Preparation-Exam.md

 Comparing modules to functions in a traditional programming language: if [input variables](https://www.terraform.io/docs/configuration/variables.html) are analogous to function arguments and [outputs values](https://www.terraform.io/docs/configuration/outputs.html) are analogous to function return values, then *local values* are comparable to a function's local temporary symbols.

-🗒️: For brevity, local values are often referred to as just "locals" when the meaning is clear from context.
+> **Note** For brevity, local values are often referred to as just "locals" when the meaning is clear from context.

 **Declaring a local value:**
 A set of related local values can be declared together in a single `locals` block.